raspberrypilearning/sweet-scroll/en/step_3.md

-## Parallax scroll
+## Add parallax scroll

-Now let's add the parallax effect to our webpage.
-Parallax scrolling is when background content moves at a different speed to the foreground content.
+Parallax scrolling is when background content on a web page moves at a different speed to the foreground content.
 You can see this effect below.

 ![gif of the Sweet scroll in action.](images/ParallaxDemo.gif)

+It's time to add the parallax effect to your web page!

 --- task ---

-In the following CSS rule-set, add the property ```background-attachment``` and give it the value ```fixed```.
+In the following CSS rule-set, add the property `background-attachment` and give it the value `fixed`.

 ```css
 .cd-logo, .kitchen-equipment, .cake-ingredients{